Lauren Bell (cyclist): Cycling career

 Bell became a double British champion, when winning the time trial Championship and the keirin championship at the 2020 British National Track Championships in Manchester.
 She set new Scottish records in two events at the championships in which she won four medals overall, achieving the milestones in the 500m time trial and a flying 200m run.

 She went on to take her first global medal with a bronze in the team sprint at the 2022 UCI Track Cycling World Championships in Saint-Quentin-en-Yvelines, France, alongside Sophie Capewell and Emma Finucane.
 She represented Scotland at the 2022 Commonwealth Games in Birmingham, England.

-She won a silver medal at the 2023 UCI Track Cycling World Championships on the Women's team sprint event alongside Emma Finucane and Sophie Capewell in Glasgow, Scotland.
-In the qualifying round they qualify fastest in a new British record time of 46.072.
+Bell won a silver medal at the 2023 UCI Track Cycling World Championships on the women's team sprint event alongside Finucane and Capewell in Glasgow, Scotland.
+In the qualifying round they qualified fastest in a new British record time of 46.072.
 They were narrowly beaten to the gold medal in the final by the German sprint team who set a new world record.

 In 2024, she won her third and fourth national titles at the 2024 British Cycling National Track Championships, winning the individual sprint and the kierin titles in Manchester within the space of 24 hours, holding off a late charge from Rhian Edmunds.

 At the 2025 UCI Track Cycling Nations Cup in Konya, Bell was part of the British team sprint line-up that finished the event with a silver medal.
 She won three sprint titles at the 2025 British Cycling National Track Championships.

+In the 2026 UCI Track World Cup, Bell won a silver medal in the team sprint at the race in Hong Kong.
+At the 2026 Commonwealth Games in Glasgow, Bell won bronze for Scotland in the team sprint.